 If both departments are working toward a common goal and are in regular communication, there’s no reason that there shouldn’t be a single combined funnel that represents a continuum of marketing and sales stages.

-In fact, a starting point for greater sales and marketing synergy could be to develop your own combined funnel visualization.
+In fact, a starting point for greater sales and marketing synergy within your business could be to develop a combined visualization of the sales and marketing funnel.